 Swaaha manufactures a Smart Mobile Composting Van

 Composting is an effective method of wet waste disposal in homes.
 However, finding an apt space for composting in highly packed cities is difficult.
 For such places, governments set up waste segregation and disposal services.
-Even then, food and other wet wastes still end up with recyclables, contaminating them, and then pushed to landfills.
+Even then, food and other wet wastes still are mixed up with recyclables, contaminating them, and then end up in landfills.
 Startups remedy this situation by developing smart solutions for wet waste sorting and disposal.

 Indian startup Swaaha builds a smart mobile composting van that collects and disposes wet wastes daily from subscribed customers.
 The startup’s van, Havankund, has an in-built composting system and processes up to 250 kgs of organic waste per hour.
 It uses the Internet of Things (IoT) sensors to calculate service charges based on the trash weight.
 Swaaha also offers a mobile app for customers to track their waste generation and processing quantity.
 The pay-as-you-go composting model is ideal for institutions lacking curing space, such as restaurants, hotels, and hospitals.